wp-plugins/the-holiday-calendar/readme.txt

 Two views are available: calendar view and list view.

-The optional holidays are imported from a webservice.
+If you choose to import the holidays they are imported from a webservice.
 This happens asynchronous so your website will not get slow.

 For more information about the webservice visit: http://www.mva7.nl/the-holiday-calendar-webservice-manual.html